 On December 2, 2019 and as subsequently amended on May 1, 2020 and November 5, 2021, the Company entered into a definitive option agreement for the sale of 100% of the Company's interest in Kinsley to New Placer Dome (as amended, the "Kinsley Option Agreement").
-Pursuant to the terms of the Kinsley Option Agreement the Company will receive an aggregate of \$6,250,000 in cash and share value plus a 9.9% interest in New Placer Dome.
-The option payments are as follows:
+On May 13, 2022 CopAur acquired New Placer Dome, and the Kinsley Option Agreement was transferred to CopAur with no impact to the terms of the Kinsley Option Agreement.